justinwj/Visio-Diagram-Generator/docs/VDG_MILESTONE_NINE.md

   - [ ] Add consolidated single-step pipeline example and troubleshooting refresh.

 Open Questions
-- Should we add additional tiers/columns for huge callgraphs before shipping the render story?
+- Should we add additional tiers/columns for huge callgraphs before shipping the render story, or defer expanded tier groupings to Milestone Ten+?
-- Do we gate builds on specific diagnostic thresholds (e.g., fail when lane crowding > 95%) or treat them as warnings?
+- Do we gate builds on specific diagnostic thresholds (e.g., fail when lane crowding > 95%) or treat them as warnings (with validation deferred to Milestone Ten+)?